Tuesday, May 31, 2016

 * - Playoff game

 Let's take this a step further.
 What's the longest gap between goals by a team at any point in a Bandits game in this era?
-It will take a little while to go back through the years, so be patient.
-But here are the numbers, first for the Bandits' waits from the 2007 season to the 2022-23 season:
+Here are the numbers, first for the Bandits' waits from the 2005 season to the 2024-25 season:

 Time - Scorer - Opponent - Date